 - final products,

 - jobs with attributes,

 - machine groups,

-- machines with setup times and production rates,
+- machines with setup times, production rates and calendar,

 - execution routes,

 - availabilities of execution routes and machines, and

 - the effects of the last confirmed schedule.

 Output arrays have been defined to store the result of the scheduling.